leetking/ldcv/README.rst

      -f, --full            print verbose explanations.
 Default to print first three explanations
-     -j, --json            dump the explanation with JSON style --cache CACHE         specify a word list file then cache words in it to
+     -j, --json            dump the explanation with JSON style --cache CACHE         specify a word list file then cache words from it to
                            <cachefile>
      -c CONFIG, --config CONFIG
                            specify a config file